Two more deaths recorded in South Kesteven

-There were two more coronavirus deaths recorded over the bank holiday weekend in South Kesteven.
+There were two more coronavirus deaths recorded in the latest 24-hour period in South Kesteven.

-The dashboard shows 347 people had died in the area by May 3 (Tuesday) – up from 345 on Friday.
+A total of 352 people had died in the area when the UK coronavirus daily dashboard was updated on May 10 (Tuesday) – up from 350 on Monday.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in South Kesteven.